indus/ncc/README.md

   <img src="https://raw.githubusercontent.com/indus/ncc/master/footage/flow.png" alt="flowchart"/>
 </p>
 The **Canvas-** RenderingContext2D, -Gradient and -Pattern Proxys are fully implemented.
 The **HTML-** CanvasElement and -ImageElement Proxys only have properties and functions that are necessary.
-For example they both implement a 'width' and 'height' but have no further DOM functionality.
+For example they both implement a 'width' and 'height' attribute but have no further DOM functionality.

-Methods and properties beyond the native API are marked with a leading underscore and hidden from console by default (e.g. 'image._toFs(filePath, &lt;callback&gt;)' to write a image to the filesystem).
+Methods and properties beyond the native API are marked with a leading underscore and hidden from console by default (e.g. 'image._toFile(fileName, &lt;callback&gt;)' to write a image to the filesystem).

 #### proxy - creators